Jamie-BitFlight/Jamie-BitFlight/README.md

 ### 🔍 Expertise

-- **CI/CD & Application Development Lifecycle:** Deep understanding of end-to-end CI/CD practices, right from code commits to deployment, leveraging tools like GitHub Actions, Jenkins, and Jira.
+- **CI/CD & Application Development Lifecycle:** Deep understanding of end-to-end CI/CD practices, right from code commit to deployment, leveraging tools like GitHub Actions, Jenkins, and Jira.

 - **Infrastructure as Code (IaC):** Proficient in Terraform and Packer, ensuring seamless, consistent, and scalable infrastructure deployments, especially on AWS Cloud.